TritonVM/triton-vm/specification/src/hash-table.md

 - 4 columns `state_i_inv` establishing correct decomposition of `state_0_*_lkin` through `state_3_*_lkin` into 16-bit wide limbs.
 - 16 columns `constant_i`, which hold the round constant for the round indicated by `RoundNumber`, or 0 if no round with this round number exists.

-## Extension Columns
+## Auxiliary Columns

-The Hash Table has 20 extension columns:
+The Hash Table has 20 auxiliary columns:

 - `RunningEvaluationReceiveChunk` for the [Evaluation Argument](evaluation-argument.md) for copying chunks of size $\texttt{rate}$ from the [Program Table](program-table.md).
 Relevant for [program attestation](program-attestation.md).